Code of Hammurabi: Louvre stele

 The first copy of the text found, and still the most complete, is on a stele.
-The stele is now displayed on the ground floor of the Louvre, in Room 227 of the Richelieu wing.
+The stele is now displayed on the second floor of the Louvre, in Room 227 of the Richelieu wing.
 At the top is an image of Hammurabi with Shamash, the Babylonian sun god and god of justice.
 Below the image are about 4,130 lines of cuneiform text: One-fifth contains a prologue and epilogue, while the remaining four-fifths contain what are generally called the laws.
 Near the bottom, seven columns of the laws, each with more than eighty lines, were polished and erased in antiquity.
 The stele was found in three large fragments and reconstructed.
-It is high, with a circumference is at the summit and at the base.
+It is high, with a circumference of at the summit and at the base.
 Hammurabi's image is high and wide.

 The Louvre stele was found at the site of the ancient Elamite city of Susa.
 Susa is in modern-day Khuzestan Province, Iran (Persia at the time of excavation).
 The stele was excavated by the French Archaeological Mission under the direction of Jacques de Morgan.
 Father Jean-Vincent Scheil published the initial report in the fourth volume of the Reports of the Delegation to Persia (Mémoires de la Délégation en Perse).
 According to Scheil, the stele's fragments were found on the tell of the Susa acropolis (l'Acropole de Suse), between December 1901 and January 1902.
 The few, large fragments made assembly easy.

 Scheil hypothesised that the stele had been taken to Susa by the Elamite king Shutruk-Nakhunte and that he had commissioned the erasure of several columns of laws to write his legend there.
-It has been proposed that the relief portion of the stele, especially the beards of Hammurabi and Shamash, was reworked at the same time.
+It has been proposed that the relief portion of the stele, especially the beards of Hammurabi and Shamash, was similarly "restored" at the same time.
 Roth suggests the stele was taken as plunder from Sippar, where Hammurabi lived towards the end of his reign.

 Other copies

 Fragments of a second and possibly third stele recording the Code were found along with the Louvre stele at Susa.
-Over fifty manuscripts containing the laws are known.
+Over 50 manuscripts containing the laws are known.
 They were found not only in Susa but also in Babylon, Nineveh, Assur, Borsippa, Nippur, Sippar, Ur, Larsa, and more.
 Copies were created during Hammurabi's reign, and also after it, since the text became a part of the scribal curriculum.
-Copies have been found dating from one thousand years after the stele's creation, and a catalog from the library of Neo-Assyrian king Ashurbanipal (685–631 BC) lists a copy of the "judgments of Hammurabi".
+Copies have been found dating from 1,000 years after the stele's creation, and a catalog from the library of Neo-Assyrian king Ashurbanipal lists a copy of the "judgments of Hammurabi".
 The additional copies fill in most of the stele's original text, including much of the erased section.